crypto-bundle/bc-wallet-eth-hdwallet/README.md

-# Bc-wallet-eth-hdwallet
+# bc-wallet-eth-hdwallet

 ## Description

 HdWallet-plugin is third and last part of hd-wallet applications bundle.
-This repository contains implementation of **Hierarchical Deterministic Wallet** for Tron blockchain.
-Also, this repo contains Helm-chart description for deploy full hdwallet applications bundle for Tron.
+This repository contains implementation of **Hierarchical Deterministic Wallet** for Ethereum-like blockchain.
+Also, this repo contains Helm-chart description for deploy full
+HdWallet applications bundle for Ethereum.

 Another two parts of hdwallet-bundle is: